islandmagic/varanny/README.md

 ```

 ### Logs
-`varanny` logs output to the start system logs.
+`varanny` logs output to the standard system logs.